hslrock/github_guide/Chapter0.md

 - - -

-## <u><b> Installing Git, and managing commit in local computer (when working alone) </b></u>
+## <b> Installing Git, and managing commit in local computer (when working alone) </b>

 There are more than one possible program to use Git source command.
-Some programs do not even require you to remember the code:
+Some programs do not even require you to remember the code These are GUI based.

 I personally use Visual Studio Code and Github Desktop.
-However, when using remote-server (Linux hosted) It might be useful to learn these codes
+However, when using remote-server (Linux hosted) It might be useful to learn these codes.
+In this chapter, we briefly go through CLI (Command Line Interface).

 For a really basic program, I recommend you to install [Git](https://git-scm.com/downloads).
 Of course, this is for Windows user.
-For others like Linux, Mac, Unix, basic terminal is enough.
+For others like Linux, Mac, Unix, 'terminal' is enough.

-By typing "Git" on terminal or git bash, if following results are printed, Git is properly installed.
+By typing "Git" on terminal or gitbash, if following results are printed, Git is properly installed.

 <p align="center">
 <img align="center" height=400 src="img/chapter0/GITBASH.png">